ozohad/thermal-control/README.md

 Once "systemctl enable mellanox-thermal" is invoked, the thermal control will be automatically activated after the next and the following system reboots, until "systemctl disable mellanox-thermal" is not invoked.
-Application could be stopped and started by the following commands: systemctl stop mellanox-thermal.service systemctl start mellanox-thermal
+Application could be stopped by the following commands: systemctl stop mellanox-thermal.service

 ## Authors